-We love to make cups and we love to sell them!
+We love to make cups, and we love to sell them!
 Making cups is an excellent way to learn to control your heat and glass.
-Examples of cup forms and sets that we have for sale in the studio can be found in our Giftware Section of the website.
+Examples of cup forms and sets that we have for sale in the studio can be found in our online shop.

-Practicing and getting good at making cups teaches you how to control heat, how to keep your bubble centered, how to blow thinner, how to use your tools, and a myriad of other things.
-So the more you practice the better your skills become.
-Once you have mastered cup making other forms in the glass studio will become easier and easier.
+Practicing and getting good at making cups teaches you how to control heat, how to keep your bubble centered, how to blow thinner, how to use your tools and a myriad of other things.
+So the more you practice, the better your skills become.
+Once you have mastered the cup, making other forms in the glass studio will become easier and easier.

 How to make cups

 We invite you to come and be a part of the fun!
 Buy a glass!
 Make a glass!
 Learn to Blow Glass!
-Come experience the magic!
+Experience the magic!

 Enriching lives through artistic self-expression.